 Your Firearms Barrister

-It is easy to fall foul of firearms legislation even if it's only the result of a minor one-off slip-up, and because of the strict way the license is enforced it is also easy to get caught.
+It is easy to fall foul of firearms legislation even if it’s only the result of a minor one-off slip-up, and because of the strict way the license is enforced it is also easy to get caught.
 The consequences can be serious.
 You could face a hefty fine or even a prison sentence.
 You could also have your firearms certificate withdrawn and be left with little hope of owning another one, putting an end to your activities.
-However, with firearms solicitors, the extent of this can often be minimalised.
+However, with my ability to conduct litigation in a similar manner to a solicitor in this area, the extent of this can often be minimalised.

-If you require the services of a traditional firearms lawyer as well as an experienced firearms barrister, please get in touch on 07771 541449 or email@example.com to discuss your circumstances.
+If you require the services of a traditional firearms lawyer as well as an experienced firearms barrister, please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or email@example.com to discuss your circumstances.

 Stuart Jessop is a member of the Institute of Licensing and holds the Professional Licensing Practitioner’s Qualification (PLPQ) and has been ranked as a leading barrister (Band 3) for licensing in the independent publication The Legal 500 for 2015.